mattdood/zets/2021/6/20210611154851/doubly-linked-lists-dll-20210611154851.md

 ## Removing from a doublylinked list
 Removal from the back is done in O(1) if the doublylinked list has a tail
+* The **tail** reference is kept track of within the list implementation itself
+* The node has a tail reference, but the parent class ALSO has a tail reference

 * We get the second to last node by using the previous pointer of the tail
 * Rely on garbage collection to delete our node once we set the tail reference to null